Keleo/CustomCSSBundle/README.md

 ## Permissions

-This bundle ships a new administration screen, which will be available for the following users:
+This bundle ships a new permission, which limit access to certain functionalities:

-- `ROLE_SUPER_ADMIN` - every super administrator
 - `edit_custom_css` - every use that owns this permission

+By default, it is assigned to each user with the role `ROLE_SUPER_ADMIN`.

+Read how to assign these permission to your user roles in the [permission documentation](https://www.kimai.org/documentation/permissions.html).

 ## Storage

 This bundle stores the custom CSS rules in the file `var/data/custom-css-bundle.css`.